idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  - **Install update:** Select the downloaded zip file to install an update.
 You can also drag and drop the zip file to the Dashboard.
  - **Copy System ID:** Copy System ID to clipboard.
- - **Purchase license:** Opens a url to purchase a CafeTran license.
+ - **Purchase license:** Opens a URL to purchase a CafeTran license.
  - **Import licence file:** Import your .ctlic file.
  - **Close:** Close this window.